mikkomultanen/Robotini-Racing-Simulator/README.md

 1. Connect to simulator:11000
 2. Send a "login" JSON message: `{"name":"your bot name", "teamId": "your team ID"}` followed by `\n`.
-3. Read a frame
-3.1.
-Read two bytes indicating the size of the next image (higher byte first) 3.2.
-Read PNG image data
+3. Read a frame: 2 bytes indicating the size of image, followed by PNG image data
 4. Respond with 1 or more commands (see below)
 5. goto 3